vittoriofortino84/EDC_shiny/large_file/readme.txt

 # The precompiled gene co-expression networks and their parameters are saved in the file all_precompiled_pipeline.RDSS
-the file should be placed in this folder to allow users for the prediction of EDC probability of new compounds using their MIEs based on these netowrk based models.
-You coould download the file manually at: https://a3s.fi/EDTox_large_file/all_precompiled_pipeline.RDSS or use the app to do it automatically.
+the file should be placed in this folder to allow users for the prediction of EDC probability of new compounds using their MIEs based on these models.
+You could download the file manually at: https://a3s.fi/EDTox_large_file/all_precompiled_pipeline.RDSS or use the app to do it automatically.